XSigmaAnalyitix/XSigma/README.md

 cmake -B build -S . -DXSIGMA_USE_EXTERNAL=ON
 ```

+### Build Configuration for Third-Party Libraries

+Third-party targets are configured to:
+- Suppress warnings (using -w or /w)
+- Use the same C++ standard as the main project
+- Avoid altering the main project's compiler/linker settings
+- Provide consistent target aliases with the XSigma:: prefix

+### Notes
+- When XSIGMA_USE_EXTERNAL=ON, system-installed libraries are preferred over bundled submodules.
+- Some libraries may require additional system packages; consult their upstream documentation if find_package() fails.

 ## Vectorization Support

 XSigma supports multiple vectorization backends including CPU SIMD instructions and CUDA GPU acceleration.